 Antigone, diary of rituals are site-specific performative and poetic interventions, each lasting from 4 to 12 hrs.
-With them, I marked the land on the last route my father took before his political disappearance.
-Participatory actions also took place as collaborations with the people from the land.
+With them, I marked the land on the final route my father took before his political disappearance.
+Participatory actions also took place as collaborations with the people from the area.

 The title references Sophocles' Antigone, who defied the established power so that her dissident brother would have proper funeral rites.
 Like Antigone, I performed these burial rites for my politically disappeared father, Iván Daza, despite state restrictions and a lack of family support.
-With Antigone, diary of rituals, I began what has become a long process of interdisciplinary artistic investigation that has taken my work into complex web explorations with my practice in Poetic Forensics.
+With Antigone, diary of rituals, I began what has become a long term interdisciplinary artistic process.
+This has taken my work into a complex web of explorations.
+From here on, I have developed my practice in Poetic Forensics.

-Guided by the feminist premise that "the personal is political", "I" becomes evidence, and "self" implies where the story begins.
-Indeed, an undeniable proof of my father's existence is myself.
+Guided by the feminist premise that "the personal is political," "I" becomes evidence, and "self" implies where the story begins.
+Indeed, undeniable proof of my father's existence is myself.
 This is particularly relevant as official documents remain unavailable, and personal records are sparse.
-In the videos, cadence of movement, visual pacing and spatial relatedness develop visual poetic narratives on complex relationships where the autobiographical is embedded within a larger context of human-rights themes.
+In the videos, a cadence of movement, visual pacing and spatial awareness develop poetic-visual narratives on complex relationships where the autobiographical is embedded within a broader context of human rights themes.

-This project moves away from perspectives of victimization and delves instead into notions of self-determination.
-The resulting artistic works document my quest through the landscape of non-official history, memory and land.
+This project moves away from perspectives of victimization.
+Instead, it delves into notions of self-determination.
+The artworks document my quest through a landscape of non-official history, memory and land.

 Personal acknowledgments: many thanks to Alba Daza, Michael Poetschko and Xi Feng for their editing insights.
-I am especially grateful to the campesinos participants in Lara, Venezuela, who offered to join me in the performative rituals and interventions and to René Peralta in the town of El Tocuyo.
-Finally, for their encouragement and generous advice, many thanks to Jean Marie Casbarian and Michael Bowdidge.
-Also special thanks to Albeley Rodríguez hosting curator at the MAC, Caracas, Venezuela.
-The work also merges my interpretation on ritual-instructions generously given to me by artists and friends.
+I am especially grateful to the campesinos participants in Lara, Venezuela, for their gracious offer to join me in the performative rituals and interventions.
+Also, my sincere appreciation goes to René Peralta, from El Tocuyo, who coordinated access to the artistic interventions in Lara.
+For their encouragement and thoughtful advice, many thanks to Michael Bowdidge and Jean Marie Casbarian.
+Also, many thanks to Albeley Rodríguez hosting curator at the MAC, Caracas, Venezuela.
+Finally, I give thanks to everyone who responded to my request for 'Instructions for finding my disappeared father,' 2011-12.
+The works presented here, merge my interpretation of those instructions generously given to me by artists and friends.

 Antigone, diary of rituals was created with the support of the Conseil des arts et des lettres du Québec, Fundación Museos Nacionales-Museo de Arte Contemporáneo de Caracas, Alcaldía de Morán, Venezuela, Ministerio del Poder Popular para la Cultura de Venezuela and the Canada Council for the Arts.